 - Lowers the risk of your baby being born underweight or too early

-- Increases the amount of nutrients and oxygen that your baby will receive
+- Increases the number of nutrients and oxygen that your baby will receive

 - Lowers the risk of your baby having health problems